HBalija/celery-django/README.md

 # Celery django

 Simple implementation of celery shared task with django framework.
-Every step of celery implementation (from a functional mail sending via django) is shown in "Implement celery" commit.
+Every step of celery implementation (from a point of functional mail sending via django) is shown in "Implement celery" commit.

 ### Quickstart